leereyno/fabric_monitor/README.md

 The purpose of this code is to put this information into a database that can be easily queried.

 This is a quick and dirty project created in a couple of hours to help solve specific problems we're having with our IB fabric, so don't laugh too hard at the code.

+## Caveats

+The system you run this on needs to have the MySQL/MariaDB client packages installed

 ## Missing File